AGRINFO AGRINFO logo

 New additions for aquaculture (fish)

-• Armenia: as Armenia has demonstrated that its food safety systems meet EU requirements, it will be added to the list of countries allowed to export aquaculture: finfish and finfish products (caviar and roes) (Annex IX of Regulation 2021/405).
+• Armenia: as Armenia has demonstrated that its food safety systems meet EU requirements, it is added to the list of countries allowed to export aquaculture: finfish and finfish products (caviar and roes) (Annex IX of Regulation 2021/405).

 Why?